zooniverse/front-end-monorepo/packages/zoo-grommet/README.md

 ### Publishing to NPM

-Run (`npm version`)[https://docs.npmjs.com/cli/version] and push to GitHub.
+Run (`npm version`)[https://docs.npmjs.com/cli/version] and push to GitHub including tags.
 New versions will be deployed via Travis.